Nearest Neighbor Sampling for Covariate Shift Adaptation: Abstract

 \section{Abstract}

-Many existing covariate shift adaptation methods estimate sample weights to be used in the risk estimation in order to mitigate the gap between the source and the target distribution.
-However, non-parametrically estimating the optimal weights typically involves computationally expensive hyper-parameter tuning that is crucial to the final performance.
-In this paper, we propose a new non-parametric approach to covariate shift adaptation which avoids estimating weights and has no hyper-parameter to be tuned.
-Our basic idea is to label unlabeled target data according to the $k$-nearest neighbors in the source dataset.
-Our analysis indicates that setting $k = 1$ is an optimal choice.
-Thanks to this property, there is no need to tune any hyper-parameters, unlike other non-parametric methods.
-Moreover, our method achieves a running time quasi-linear in the sample size with a theoretical guarantee, for the first time in the literature to the best of our knowledge.
-Our results include sharp rates of convergence for estimating the joint probability distribution of the target data.
+Many existing covariate shift adaptation methods estimate sample weights given to loss values to mitigate the gap between the source and the target distribution.
+However, estimating the optimal weights typically involves computationally expensive matrix inversion and hyper-parameter tuning.
+In this paper, we propose a new covariate shift adaptation method which avoids estimating the weights.
+The basic idea is to directly work on unlabeled target data, labeled according to the $k$-nearest neighbors in the source dataset.
+Our analysis reveals that setting $k = 1$ is an optimal choice.
+This property removes the necessity of tuning the only hyper-parameter $k$ and leads to a running time quasi-linear in the sample size.
+Our results include sharp rates of convergence for our estimator, with a tight control of the mean square error and explicit constants.
 In particular, the variance of our estimators has the same rate of convergence as for standard parametric estimation despite their non-parametric nature.
-Our numerical experiments show that proposed method brings drastic reduction in the running time with accuracy comparable to that of the state-of-the-art methods.
+The proposed estimator shares similarities with some matching-based treatment effect estimators used, e.g., in biostatistics, econometrics, and epidemiology.
+Our experiments show that it achieves drastic reduction in the running time with remarkable accuracy.